SUNY Cortland Tobacco-Free Policy

-Some of the reasons for SUNY Cortland’s commitment to becoming tobacco-free include to:
+Some of the reasons for SUNY Cortland’s commitment to remaining tobacco-free include:

-- Support the SUNY Cortland campus priority of wellness
+- Supporting the SUNY Cortland campus priority of wellness

-- Preserve respect for others and the environment
+- Preserving respect for others and the environment

-- Reduce the health hazards posed by exposure to second-hand smoke on campus
+- Reducing the health hazards posed by exposure to second-hand smoke on campus

-- Help prevent desecration of the campus environment by tobacco litter
+- Helping prevent desecration of the campus environment by tobacco litter

-- Eliminate designated smoking areas that can limit smoke-free access for people with disabilities
+- Eliminating smoking areas that can limit smoke-free access to campus and buildings

-- Lessen the likelihood that students attending SUNY Cortland will be targeted by any marketing, promotion or distribution of tobacco products on campus
+- Lessening the likelihood that students attending SUNY Cortland will be targeted by any marketing, promotion or distribution of tobacco products on campus

-- Discourage students from adopting or continuing to use of any form of tobacco while attending SUNY Cortland
+- Discouraging students from adopting or continuing to use of any form of tobacco while attending SUNY Cortland

-- Be a leader among SUNY colleges in public health policy and wellness promotion
+- Being a leader among SUNY colleges in public health policy and wellness promotion

-- Recognize that, as stated by the CDC, smokeless tobacco can lead to nicotine addiction and that adolescent users are more likely to become smokers
+- Recognizing that, as stated by the CDC, smokeless tobacco can lead to nicotine addiction and that adolescent users are more likely to become smokers

-- Address the high usage of smokeless tobacco at SUNY Cortland
+- Addressing the usage of smokeless tobacco at SUNY Cortland

 For the purposes of this document, the following definitions apply: